 While using electronic signatures with government agencies in the Philippines is not prohibited, caution should be exercised before using electronic signatures for transactions with such agencies.

 In India, electronic signatures are not permitted for the following documents or transactions:

 - Other than a cheque, negotiable instruments such as promissory notes or bills of exchange;

 - powers of attorney;

 - wills and other testamentary dispositions; and

 - contract for the sale or conveyance of immovable property or any interest in such immovable property.

-An electronic signature is usually acceptable and legally valid for most business contracts and is a good default to start with since it is more convenient, faster and cheaper.
+An electronic signature is usually acceptable and legally valid for most business contracts and agreements and is a good default to start with since it is more convenient, faster and cheaper.
 If you are unsure or dealing with a high-risk contract, make sure to check with your counterparty or consult a lawyer on jurisdiction-specific laws and rules around electronic signatures.
 A valuable resource that covers many jurisdictions is this Clifford Chance’s resource on when electronic signatures can be used.

 The transition to electronic signature software can appear intimidating, but it can be something that is a relatively quick win for most legal teams looking to embark on their legal transformation journey; it’s a relatively simple process to get started on a scale that you are comfortable with and provides very visible benefits and ROI for your stakeholders.
 If you need some help with legal documents, we’d love to have an obligation-free one-on-one conversation with you about digital signature platforms and digitising your contractual processes, including building your contract negotiation playbooks.
 We work with many legal teams of all sizes and provide a Contract Lifecycle Management solution that helps you draft, review and manage all your contracts.